Disability Services

 • Seek assistance when you experience problems with accommodation services.

-• Submit current and appropriate documentation of disability which determines eligibility and supports request for accommodations.
+• Submit current and appropriate documentation of disability which determines eligibility and supports your request for accommodations.

-• Meet with Disability Services staff to develop accommodations plan.
+• Meet with Disability Resources & Access staff to develop an accommodations plan.

-• • Meet with the DS Staff and sign the Disability Accommodations Notification Form (PDF), each semester.
+• Meet with the Disability Resources & Access coordinator and sign the [Download not found] each semester.

 • Equal access to the educational, services and programs